 Something like that.

-Could be anything, could be a threat, could be a bribe.
+Could be a bribe.

-Um, but as long as it works, that would be the great thing.
+But as long as it works, that would be the great thing.

-I just don't see how the rest of this gets negotiated, because that was the hard part.
+I just don't see how the rest of this gets negotiated because that was the hard part.

 Again, unless they've already made a secret deal.

-So interestingly, assuming that this goes through, and all indications are that it will, some people are sort of mistaking it for like a whole peace deal, but it's not.
+So, Interestingly, assuming that this goes through and all indications are that it will, some people are sort of mistaking it for like a whole peace deal, but it's not.

 It might be the most important part of the peace deal in the end.

-Might be that it was the hardest part, maybe, but uh it's not the whole peace deal for sure.
+Might be that it was the hardest part, maybe.

-Uh, however, as fate would have it, the announcements are tomorrow for the Nobel Peace Prize.
+However, as fate would have it, the announcements are tomorrow for the Nobel Peace Prize.

-Now, presumably the Nobel Committee has already chosen their peace prize winner, and that probably a whole bunch of work has to be done on their side secretly before they announce it.
+Now, presumably, the Nobel Committee has already chosen their peace prize winner, and that probably a whole bunch of work has to be done on their side secretly before they announce it.

 So, in all likelihood, there's already a Nobel Peace Prize winner, and it's in all likelihood not Trump.